Recommended Bird Field Guides for the 7 Continents

 Birds of Australia.
 (Pizzey and Knight).
 This is the ninth edition of another fantastic guide.
 The plates and illustrations are excellent, and the maps and information are good.

-Collins Field Guide Birds – New Zealand, Hawaii, Central and West Pacific (van Perlo).
-A useful guide in that it covers a huge area and over 750 species.
-It is small and light and thus easy to carry around.
-However, information on each species is seriously lacking (many birds having only two lines of text), and due to its small size some of the illustrations and maps are not the easiest to use.
+Collins Field Guide to Birds of New Zealnd, Hawaii, Central and West Pacific (van Perlo) A useful guide in that it covers a huge area and over 750 species.
+It is small and light and thus easy to carry around, however, information on each species is seriously lacking (many birds only having two lines of text), and due to its small size some of the illustrations and maps are not the easiest to use.

 The Birds of Hawaii and the Tropical Pacific (Pratt et al.).
 Although this is an older guide, it very adequately covers Hawaii, Eastern Polynesia, Central Polynesia, Fiji and Tonga, and Micronesia.
 The plates by Pratt are very good.
 There are no range maps, but there is good information on all the species in the book.
 The plates are at the back.